 - Booking the child for activities during parenting time with the noncustodial parent so the parent and child cannot spend time together.

 Most importantly, do not try to take the law into your own hands, even if you are frustrated by the legal process.
-Our law firm has spent more than 30 years helping parents in Chicago and surrounding suburbs, and we can help you determine the best way to resolve any disputes.
+Our family law firm has spent more than 30 years helping parents in Chicago and surrounding suburbs, and we can help you determine the best way to resolve any disputes.